Briefly tell us about yourself?

 What are the major challenges you meet on a daily basis?

 Helping people understand things the same way and at the same time is a major challenge.
 It is a matter of becoming patient, sensitising, training and reminding people what they are supposed to be doing.
 Many people, when they face a challenge, pour their anger on their subordinates.
 This may result into something that is not good for the company or organisation.
 They need to be able to swallow their anger.

 Has the position you are holding made any impact in your life?

 From October 2009 till mid December 2010, I was a ‘one man’ show.
 I learnt to take decisions and to prioritise issues because I had to work, attend meetings and conferences about science and technology and return to the office to prepare reports.

 I learnt the advantage of working as a team when I got four other people to work with.
 I learnt to recognize and appreciate people’s contribution.

-What are the biggest challenges the blind encounter?
+What are the challenges Rwandan women face today?

 How do you spend your leisure time?

 These days my schedule is tight.
 When I get some free time I go for sports and on weekends I visit friends and relatives and go for church.
 Every morning I do floor exercises for thirty minutes.

 I am focusing on my current job.
 If I leave I may go back to my university job but mostly I am planning to put up a consultation firm that would deal with organic farming.